‘RHOBH’ Star Camille Grammer Tells Fans Denise Richards Lacks Sophistication And Slams Her As ‘Obnoxious’

 During last night’s episode of the three-part reunion special, Richards slammed Grammer for failing to think before she speaks.
 As fans previously saw, Grammer took aim at Richards earlier in the reunion by suggesting Richards didn’t deserve a 50/50 divorce from Charlie Sheen.

 Grammer also suggested that Richards’ experiences with the Woolsey fire weren’t comparable to her own since the home Richards and her family were living in was rented.
-Meanwhile, Grammer’s home, which completely burned down, was owned.
+Meanwhile, Grammer’s home, which completely burned down, was not rented.

 According to Grammer, Richards’ instructions about how she should behave were “presumptuous and obnoxious” and she wasn’t abused by Richards suggesting that she may have been “on something” during the taping of the reunion.